CKIS-FM

-CKIS-FM is a Canadian radio station, broadcasting at 92.5 MHz in Toronto, Ontario.
-Owned by Rogers Sports & Media, the station broadcasts a Top 40/CHR format branded as KiSS 92.5.
+CKIS-FM (92.5 FM, Kiss 92.5) is a radio station in Toronto, Ontario, Canada.
+Owned by Rogers Radio, a division of Rogers Sports & Media, the station broadcasts a contemporary hit radio format.

-The station was founded on January 26, 1993 as CISS-FM under the ownership of Rawlco Communications in the "New Country" format.
-CISS was acquired by Rogers Communications on February 26, 1999 and was rebranded first as Power 92, then Kiss 92.5 as a top 40 station, but the station was renamed to 92.5 Jack FM on June 4, 2003 with the call letters CJAQ-FM under a jockless format before abandoning the concept in 2006 and played classic rock music.
+The station was founded on January 26, 1993, as CISS-FM under the ownership of Rawlco Communications, and initially aired a "New Country" format.
+CISS was acquired by Rogers Communications on February 26, 1999, and was rebranded first as Power 92, then Kiss 92.5 as a Top 40 station, but the station was renamed to 92.5 Jack FM on June 4, 2003, with the call letters CJAQ-FM under an adult hits format before abandoning the concept in 2006, and played classic rock music.
 The current iteration of "Kiss" was relaunched on June 5, 2009.

 CKIS studios are located at the Rogers Building at Bloor and Jarvis Streets in the northeastern corner of downtown Toronto, while its transmitter is located atop First Canadian Place.